Project-Owl/dms-lite-docker/README.md

 - If you get this error `ERROR: Named volume "<PATH_TO_DB>:/db:rw" is used in service "web" but no declaration was found in the volumes section.` make sure your file path is correct in the .env file and mkae sure data.db is not at the end of your path.

+- If you get this error ` Failed to execute script docker-compose` make sure your docker Desktop is open.

 ## Contributing